ABFE Updates

 Marsha Morgan, Project Manager at the Alabama Power Foundation: Marsha supports community investment and social justice initiatives.
 She brings extensive experience in philanthropy, having led initiatives such as the Community Investment Network and served on the board of several organizations committed to equity and empowerment.

-Mike Woodwar, Regional Program Officer at the Schott Foundation for Public Education: Mike focuses on advancing equity in education systems.
+Mike Woodward, Regional Program Officer at the Schott Foundation for Public Education: Mike focuses on advancing equity in education systems.
 With a background in nonprofit leadership and teaching, Mike is passionate about providing opportunities for all students to thrive.
 He is also an active board member and mentor.

 Omari Richins, Health Improvement Program Officer at the Kate B. Reynolds Charitable Trust: Omari works to improve health outcomes for marginalized communities in North Carolina.
 With a background in public health and a commitment to increasing the involvement of men of color in the field, Omari is a tireless advocate for health equity.